Roundtable discussion: How to handle Catholic Church sex abuse scandal

-HOUSTON - A roundtable discussion just started in Montrose about the sexual abuse scandal swirling around the Catholic Church.
+HOUSTON - A roundtable discussion was held Thursday in Montrose about the sexual abuse scandal swirling around the Catholic Church.

+More than 30 survivors and supporters from Houston, Dallas and San Antonio attended the meeting at Freed-Montrose Library.

-The discussion comes exactly one week before the Archdiocese of Galveston-Houston is expected to release a list of priests accused of sexual abuse.
+The discussion came exactly one week before the Archdiocese of Galveston-Houston is expected to release a list of priests accused of sexual abuse.

+One of the people in the room spoke up at the end of the meeting, during the question and answer time, stating they were one of the people allegedly abused by Rev. Manuel La Rosa-Lopez.
+The person stated that years ago the priest tearfully apologized in a room with other top leaders of the archdiocese.

 The leader of the group, Michael Norris, said members question if the archdiocese will be fully transparent.
 They also want to know what church officials' definition of credibility is.